denoland/deno_graph/README.md

   detected.
 This is intended to enrich the module graph with external types that are resolved in some other fashion, like from a `package.json` or via detecting an `@types` typings package is available.
-- `check` - a callback function that takes a URL string and an `Uint8Array` of the byte content of a module to validate if that module sub resource integrity is valid.
-The callback should return `true` if it is, otherwise `false`.
-If the callback is not provided, all checks will pass.
-- `getChecksum` - a callback function that takes an `Uint8Array` of the byte content of a module in order to be able to return a string which represent a checksum of the provided data.
-If the callback is not provided, the checksum will be generated in line with the way the Deno CLI generates the checksum.

 ### Replicating the Deno CLI